 The Instream Flow Council (IFC) represents the interests of Canadian and American fish and wildlife management agencies to improve the effectiveness of their environmental or instream flow programs.

-The SRD Fish and Wildlife Division has been a member of the council since its inception and continues to actively participate in the council.
-This allows the Division to continuously improve the scientific techniques employed and to share the discoveries from other jurisdictions.
+The Fish and Wildlife Division has been a member of the council since its inception and continues to actively participate in the council.
+This allows the division to continuously improve the scientific techniques employed and to share the discoveries from other jurisdictions.

 - National Stream and Aquatic Ecology Center

-The National Stream and Aquatic Ecology Center of the USDA Forest Service is a US national technical center working to:
+The National Stream and Aquatic Ecology Center of the United States Department of Agriculture (USDA) Forest Service is a United States national technical center working to: